-Judge Dread is the stage name of Alexander Minto Hughes, one of the first influential white reggae artists.
+Judge Dread is the stage name of Alexander Minto Hughes (2 May 1945 – 13 March 1998), one of the first influential white reggae artists.
 Often, and sadly, dismissed as a pure novelty act, Judge Dread had 11 hit singles in the UK, and was the first white reggae singer to have a #1 hit in Jamaica.
 Judge Dread was famous for nearly ridiculously innuendo-laden lyrics.
-Hughes died on 13 March 1998, stepping off stage at a concert in Canterbury.
+Hughes died on 13 March 1998 from a heart attack while stepping off stage at a concert in Canterbury.
 His last words were: "Let's hear it for the band!"

-If you're looking for the crime-fighter from a dystopic future, see JudgeDredd.
+If you're looking for the crime-fighter from a dystopic future, see ''ComicBook/JudgeDredd''.

 !!Tropes that apply to the performer and his work:

 * DoubleEntendre: In pretty much all his work, but some songs, such as "She Is A Big Girl Now", "Up With The Cock" and "Dread Rock" are one big DoubleEntendre.

 * FanNickname: "The King of the Rude".

 * HiddenDepths: Wrote "A Child's Prayer" for Music/ElvisPresley.
 Elvis died before the song was recorded.
 Judge Dread was also the first white reggae artist to have a #1 hit single in Jamaica, and the only white artist to ever knowingly be booked by the Apollo Theatre in New York.